A practical introduction to implementing a whole school approach (WSA)

 - Review and reflection

 We deliver with confidence

 The course is founded in our prevention and early intervention approach.
 It builds on our many years’ experience of supporting schools and colleges to improve their pupil, student and staff mental health and wellbeing through low cost or no cost approaches.

-For example, our charity has experience of implementing the whole school approach across nearly 400 schools in North Yorkshire over the past four years, with commissioners expressing that our experienced and dedicated workers has successfully implemented “cultural shift”.
+For example, our charity has experience of implementing the whole school approach across nearly 400 schools in North Yorkshire over the past four years, with commissioners expressing that our experienced and dedicated workers have successfully implemented “cultural shift”.

 We are experienced in training, through many of our services and successfully running our training and consultancy arm, Positive Effect.